inedjosh/currency-converter/README.md

 #### Perform conversions: Convert African currency amounts to their equivalent values in cryptocurrencies.

+####  Get Dollar Equivalent Prices Data: This feature retrieves the prices of various African currencies and their equivalent values in dollars.
+It returns an object containing the prices and a status indicator.

+####  Get Dollar Equivalent Price for a Currency: This feature retrieves the equivalent price in dollars for a specific African currency.
+It accepts a currency code as a parameter and returns an object containing the price and a status indicator.

 #### Supported African currencies: The package supports the following African currencies:

 ### NGN (Nigerian Naira)